TheMadTomato/MusiCat/README.md

 - Fix the Progress bar.
 - Continue working on CLI version.

+## Notes

+The `MusiCatQT` and `MusiCatGTK` are only test programs that are not quite functional.
+Added them to try the porgram in other gui options. mayb be supported in the future.

 ## Contributing

 Feel free to contribute to the project by forking the repository, making improvements, and creating a pull request.
 Your suggestions and contributions are highly appreciated.